 Shoreline Erosion Photos

 What does an eroded shoreline look like?
-We assume your shoreline is one example, but you may want other examples to compare it to – other shorelines that made their owners say, “Enough.”
+We assume your shoreline is one example, but you may want other examples of eroded shorelines to compare yours to – other shorelines that made their owners say, “Enough.”
 You’re sick of losing property, and you may worry that the water’s edge is getting too close to your home.

 The owners of some of these shorelines later became customers.
 Others chose to lose more shoreline, pay taxes on property they no longer own, and enjoy their lakefront property less.
 If you want to see erosion, scroll down to see photos.
 If you’ve had enough erosion, contact Lakeshore Guys®.